hardeepsonatype/migrate_waivers/README.md

 * `--user`: The username for authentication with the destination server.
 * `--password`: The password for the specified user.

+#### **Optional Parameters**

+* `--cache-dir <DIRECTORY>`: Specifies a directory to store cache files (e.g., application and violation data).
+Using a cache can significantly speed up subsequent runs.
+Defaults to `./.waiver_cache`.
+* `--force-fetch`: Forces the script to fetch fresh data from the IQ Server's APIs, ignoring any existing files in the cache directory.
+* `--log-file <FILE_PATH>`: Writes all log output to the specified file.
+The file is overwritten on each run.
+* `--verbose`: Enables detailed debug-level logging to the console, which is helpful for troubleshooting.

 #### **Example**

 ```shell